VISITORS'

 Olaf Poeter's lovely Hofner Verythin Vintage.

 Conventional, unbound f-holes similar to those on the New President were used.
 These revealed the use of a very thin laminated top on the instrument, thinner that the spruce-laminated top on the Verythin Classic.
-Gibson-style top-hat knobs were used.
+The scale length was 25.5" and Gibson-style "top-hat" knobs were used.

 The electrics on the Standard were initially two mini-humbuckers (Type 514), but around 2006, these were changed to Hofner's full-size humbuckers (Type 515) to provide an even more traditional US-semi look.
 The "Clean Contour" circuit provided on the Classic was not fitted to the Standard.